What to Take on a Gap Year

 1. Sensible Clothing

 Our best travel packing advice is to not take too many things, remember you can always buy new items and clothes in your destination so don't over pack.
 Try to check the weather in the destination you are travelling to for what climate of clothing to take.
-You can also order new clothes online, many retailers like kigurumi.co ship worldwide and are a great idea to help you travel lighter.
+You can also order new clothes online which is a great way to help you travel lighter.

 2. Travel Towel